 Major hemorrhages are more frequent in alcohol users, and internal hemorrhaging could occur as a result of drinking and taking Coumadin, bleeding that is prolonged and severe enough to be life-threatening.

 Anticoagulants are blood thinners prescribed to people who suffer from arterial or venal blood clots.
 Individuals prescribed Coumadin have usually experienced heart attacks, strokes or other blood-clotting disorders that facilitates the formation of blood clots.

 Also known as Warfarin, Coumadin carries several risks when taken even without the additional detrimental effects of alcohol.
+It could cause severe bleeding that can cause life-threatening conditions and even cause death.
 Problems potentially exacerbated by individuals taking Coumadin and alcohol include: